BY-LAWS QE THE LOUISIANA SCHOOL BUS OPERATORS ASSOCIATION

 5. In the event no candidate receives a majority vote, the two highest candidates will have a run off immediately after the vote tabulations.

-There shall be one standing committee of the Association; namely, an Auditing Committee, Legislative Committee, By-Laws Committee, and Employee Evaluation Committee.
+There shall be four standing committee of the Association; namely, an Auditing Committee, Legislative Committee, By-Laws Committee, and Employee Evaluation Committee.

 Any active member of the Association may propose an amendment to the By-Laws.
 The proposed amendment must be presented in writing, to the Executive Secretary-Treasurer 75 days prior to the Convention.
 Sixty days prior to the Convention, the proposed amendments will be mailed to the Parish Presidents and Executive Board members.